PTCB Exam (PTCE) Prep – 2026 Guide

 4. Order Entry & Processing – 22.5% (+1%)

-Each domain includes specific knowledge areas in the PTCB blueprint.
+Each domain includes specific knowledge areas in the PTCE blueprint.
 The most difficult domain on the 2025 exam (by far) was medications, so pass rates may improve with less emphasis on that domain.
 “Alligation” calculations and knowledge of Narrow Therapeutic Index Medications have been removed from the 2026 PTCE version.
 The other massive change is that Compounding is no longer tested on the Pharmacy Technician Certification Exam.
 This makes sense as Compounding is covered in many the PTCB’s Assessment Based Certificates

 RxTechExam PTCB 2026 Knowledge Domains

-Sample new 2026 RxTechExam content
+New 2026 RxTechExam content

 • Drug Diversion (featured here)